 Patients who choose to have corrective jaw surgery can expect to experience:

 - Decreased likelihood of short- and long-term relapse

 If you have been recommended for orthognathic surgery, your orthodontist will first prepare your teeth and jaws with braces before surgery.
 Once braces are applied, the surgical team at Greater Modesto Dental Implant & Oral Surgery Center will perform a procedure which separates your jaw, moves the bones to their new permanent position, and secures them in place.
 Next, your orthodontist will step in to make any final minor adjustments needed to finish the process before removing your braces.

 If you think that you may be a candidate for corrective jaw surgery, we encourage you to contact our office for an initial consultation with either Drs.
-Baker, Cadra, or Barber.
+Baker, Cadra, Barber, or Betita.
 Each of our oral surgeons has completed extensive surgical training and education, making them uniquely qualified to examine and treat abnormalities of the jaw and face.